-But there are also different shapes of coffee filters.
-As you now know, a coffee filter has a direct influence on what goes into your cup of coffee and what stays out.
+But there are also different shapes of filters, like conical and basket shapes.
+As you now know, a filter has a direct influence on what goes into your cup of coffee and what stays out.

 This allows us to understand that different shapes might have different levels of influence on your cup.

-For these reasons, all coffee aficionados pay a lot of attention to the kind and shape of coffee filter they’re using.
+For these reasons, all coffee aficionados pay a lot of attention to the kind and shape of the filter they’re using.

 Different Shapes Are Used in Different Brewing Styles

-Using different coffee filters won’t only affect taste and consistency, but also the style.
+Using different filter shapes won’t only affect taste and consistency, but also the style.

 What Other Shapes of Coffee Filters Are There Besides Cone and Flat Filters?